ENCCS/julia-for-hpc/content/cluster-new.rst

    module avail julia

-If Julia module is not available, we can install Julia manually to the cluster.
+If the Julia module is not available, we can install Julia manually to the cluster.
-On the otherhand, if a Julia module is available, we can take a look at what the Julia sets when it is loaded as follows:
+On the other hand, if a Julia module is available, we can take a look at what the Julia sets when it is loaded as follows:

 .. code-block:: bash